herathhmmc/bike_console_game/README.md

 2. Compile and run the code using your C++ compiler.
 3. Follow the on-screen instructions to play the game.

-## 🔓 Open Source 🛡️

-This project is open source, and we encourage contributions and improvements from the community.
-Feel free to fork the repository, make enhancements, and submit pull requests to make the game even more awesome!

 🎉 Have a blast playing **Moto-GP**! 🎉